 -

-UP government schemes — UP One District One Product (ODOP), Kanya Sumangala Yojana, Mukhyamantri Abhyudaya Yojana.
+UP schemes — One District One Product (ODOP), Kanya Sumangala Yojana, Mukhyamantri Abhyudaya Yojana

 General Science (8–9 Questions)